Politicians Reacted Shocked When Being Monitored, Called for Laws Against Surveillance.

 As for now we can be smarter than the data miners when using the internet:

-- Use privacy-friendly services that do not collect and sell you data.
+Use privacy-friendly services such as your secure mail service that do not collect and sell you data.

 Free your data from mass spying!